This post may contain affiliate links.

 Off Roads/Back Roads

 If you are venturing off the beaten path, you literally never know what you are going to get.
-You can get into huge mud holes, washed out roads, and roads with no services for kilometers.
+You can get into huge mud holes, washed-out roads, and roads with no services for kilometers.
 It’s best to stick to paved roads unless you have checked with a local to find out exactly what you are in for.

-Don’t get me wrong- I love to off road and explore Costa Rica.
+Don’t get me wrong- I love to off the road and explore Costa Rica.
 We’ve been in some crazy situations, and I am more adventurous than most.
 But I’ve also seen some crazy stuff (like a car full of students flipping off of a bridge and landing upside down- thankfully no one was hurt) and just want you to be informed before you go.